brandonros/dotnet-dispatcher/README.md

-# dotnet-dispatcher
+# dotnet-message-hub

-HTTP microservice that brokers to/from RabbitMQ consumers with MassTransit
+HTTP microservices that brokers to/from RabbitMQ with MassTransit